joshed-io/estelle-and-josh/site/content/story/one.md

 +++
-title = "Thailand"
-description = ""
+title = "1.
+It began in Thailand" description = ""
 date = "2017-06-01"
 tags = []
 images = [
-  "/images/photos/1.jpg",
-  "/images/photos/2.png",
-  "/images/photos/3.jpg"
+  "/images/ready/1.jpg",
+  "/images/ready/3.jpg"
 ]
 +++

-Estelle and Josh met at the Mindfulness Project in Thailand in July of 2015.
-Volunteers from all over the world come to the project to learn about yoga, meditation, Buddhism and permaculture.
+We met in Thailand in the summer of 2015 while volunteering at a place called the Mindfulness Project.
+People from all over the world come to the project to learn about yoga, meditation, Buddhism and permaculture.

-This is their first known picture together, in a group of 5 volunteers stomping around in a mud pit to create adobe bricks.
+One of our first encounters found us creating mud bricks together.
+Long stretches of manual labor, also known as *karma yoga*, afforded volunteers the opportunity to talk at length.

+It was through these conversations that we first got to know each other.
+We also joined each other for iced coffee breaks in the nearby village.